Robert Giguère

 Robert Giguère dit Despins (March 9, 1616 – August 1709) was an early pioneer in New France, one of the founders of Sainte-Anne-de-Beaupré, Quebec and the progenitor of virtually all the Giguères in North America.

 Early life

-Unfortunately little is known for certain about Robert Giguère's life in France.
+Little is known for certain about Giguère's life in France.
 His parents were Jehan (Le Jeune) Giguère (b. abt.
 1580) and Michelle Jornel.
 Jehan's brother, Jehan "The elder" married Michelle's sister, Marie.
-Jehan and Michelle had nine children of which Robert was the sixth.
-He was baptized in the little church in Tourouvre, in the parish of Saint Aubin on March 9, 1616.
-Presumably he was born either on that day or more likely, a few days earlier.
+Jehan and Michelle had nine children, of whom Robert was the sixth.
+He was born under the rule of King Louis XIII and was baptized in the little church in Tourouvre, in the parish of Saint Aubin on March 9, 1616.
+Presumably he was born either on that day, or, more likely, a few days earlier.

-It is certain that Robert Giguère was in New France in 1651.
+It is certain that Giguère was in New France in 1651.
 However, according to George-Emile Giguère and others, in 1644, he was missing from French census records.
 Indeed, he could have arrived as early as 1642.